Toressy/AirplaneFleetDatabase/README.md

 2. Review the database schema, forms, queries, and reports.
 3. SQL scripts can be found in the `/script` directory for review or re-implementation in another DBMS.

-## 🎓 Educational Context

-This database system was developed for the 5CC507 module at Coventry University as part of the CW2 assignment on data modeling and implementation.